alpari-tech/binary-protocol/README.md

     }
 }
 ```
-To add the binary scheme to your existing class, just add "class key" => "type" mapping as a scheme definition.
+To add the definition to your existing class, just add "property" => "type" mapping as a scheme definition.
 Please
- note that value is declared as an array in the `getScheme()` method.
-This format is used to define additional
+note that each property type is declared as an array in the `getDefinition()` method.
+This format is used to define
- arguments for complex types.
+additional arguments for complex types.

 `ArrayOf` type
 ---------------

- `ArrayOf` field is used to declare the sequence of repeated binary items (integers, strings or objects).
+ `ArrayOf` type is used to declare the sequence of repeated binary items (integers, strings or objects).
 It has
- several options that can be applied as associative array values.
+ several options that can be applied as an associative array of values.

 ```php
  return [